 Morningside College has a 3+1 program with the University of Iowa College of Law.
 Students may complete a pre-approved 3-year program in Political Science and apply as Juniors to the College of Law.
 Credits completed after the first year at the University of Iowa College of Law will transfer back to Morningside College to complete the Bachelor of Arts degree.
-In addition, Morningside College has a mock trial program for students to participate in.
 Patrick McKinlay serves as the pre-law adviser.